 (4) Emergency Assistance benefits for the household will be terminated if an EA household member reduces his or her earnings from employment or terminates his or her employment without good cause as defined in 106 CMR 701.380: Good Cause Criteria.

-(5) (a) The household must meet the gross monthly eligibility standards that are based on household size and are adjusted annually based on 115% of the Federal Poverty Level.
-These standards are posted at www.mass.gov/dta and viewed by selecting the Program Eligibility Charts and Tables link under Key Resources.
+(5) (a) At the time of the initial eligibility determination, the household must have gross monthly income equal to or less than 115% of the Federal Poverty Level, adjusted for household size.
+These standards, as adjusted annually based on changes in the Federal Poverty Level, are posted at www.mass.gov/dta and viewed by selecting the Program Eligibility Charts and Tables link under Key Resources.
 Paper copies are available upon request.

 (b) Gross income for an EA applicant shall be determined in accordance with 106 CMR 204.210 through 204.230; 204.240(A) and (B); 204.250(A)(2) through 204.250(QQ); and 204.290.
 Receipt of Lump Sum Income in accordance with 106 CMR 204.240 shall not activate either the requirements of 106 CMR 204.240(C) and (D) or the six-month period of continued shelter benefits as described in 760 CMR 67.02(5).
 After all applicable exclusions are made in accordance with 106 CMR 204.240(B), the remaining Lump Sum Income shall be treated as an asset in accordance with 760 CMR 67.02(6).
 TAFDC, EAEDC, and SSI are countable income.

-(c) EA benefits will be denied if the applicant household's monthly gross income exceeds the EA eligibility standard for a household of that size.
+(c) EA benefits will be denied if the applicant household's monthly gross income exceeds 115% of the then-applicable Federal Poverty Level for a household of that size.

-(d) An EA household will be subject to termination of shelter benefits if the EA household’s income exceeds the EA eligibility standard (excepting the receipt of Lump Sum Income as defined in 106 CMR 204.240: Lump Sum Income) for a continuous 90 day period.
+(d) An EA household will be subject to termination of shelter benefits if the EA household’s income exceeds exceeds 200% of the Federal Poverty Level, referred to below as the Continuing EA Eligibility Standard, (excepting the receipt of Lump Sum Income as defined in 106 CMR 204.240: Lump Sum Income) for a continuous 90 day period.
 The termination will be effective six months after DHCD issuance of an over-income notice in accordance with this Section.

-(i) Once DHCD becomes aware that the recipient EA household’s gross monthly income exceeds the EA eligibility standard, DHCD will provide an over-income notice to the EA household.
-The over-income notice will specify the date on which the household’s gross monthly income first exceeded the EA eligibility standard.
+(i) Once DHCD becomes aware that the recipient EA household’s gross monthly income exceeds the Continuing EA Eligibility Standard, DHCD will provide an over-income notice to the EA household.
+The over-income notice will specify the date on which the household’s gross monthly income first exceeded the Continuing EA Eligibility Standard.

-(ii) Following issuance of the over-income notice, DHCD staff will review household income every 30 days until 90 days have passed from the date on which the household’s gross monthly income first exceeded the EA eligibility standard.
+(ii) Following issuance of the over-income notice, DHCD staff will review household income every 30 days until 90 days have passed from the date on which the household’s gross monthly income first exceeded the Continuing EA Eligibility Standard.

-(iii) If, at any point during this income review period, the recipient EA household’s gross monthly income falls below the EA eligibility standard, the household will be so informed and the household will no longer be subject to termination of shelter benefits based on its household income having exceeded the EA eligibility standard as of the date specified in the over-income notice.
+(iii) If, at any point during this income review period, the recipient EA household’s gross monthly income falls below the Continuing EA Eligibility Standard, the household will be so informed and the household will no longer be subject to termination of shelter benefits based on its household income having exceeded the Continuing EA Eligibility Standard as of the date specified in the over-income notice.
 The EA household will remain subject to all applicable EA eligibility requirements, and may be subject to termination if the household becomes ineligible for continued EA shelter benefits during this period for another reason.